anethum/octomail/README.md

-#OctoMail
+# OctoMail Plugin

-A powerful OctoberCMS plugin to create front-end contact forms that allow to send email messages based on custom templates.
+A powerful plugin to create front-end contact forms that allow to send email messages based on custom templates.

-#How do this work
+## How do this work
----

 An email template plugin for OctoberCMS to help easily embed a contact form or any HTML form what send email on any page of your website.
 It works using the AJAX Framework, so Javascript and jquery are required.
 Also, you must configure your email template in the admin area with a working smtp or other basic mail settings first.
 In other words, your server should be able to send emails for this plugin to work.

-#Creating an Email Template
+### Creating an Email Template
----

 1. Go to OctoMail on the main menus in your backend.

 2. Click on the Templates subsection.